 Vietnam's majestic north

-Offering an idyllic farming lifestyle, peaceful Mai Chau is an enchanting first stop on the northern loop before continuing towards the golden rice terraces in Nghia Loa, Than Uyen and Sapa.
+Offering an idyllic farming lifestyle, peaceful Mai Chau is an enchanting first stop on the northern loop before continuing toward the golden rice terraces in Nghia Loa, Than Uyen and Sapa.

 There's a reason why Hanoi holds a special place in Anthony Bourdain's heart.